cdcarson/frieda/README.md

 This is the representation of a row in the table, and is what is returned by the `ModelDb` find methods.
 Each column is represented by a field.

 - If the column is nullable, the field's javascript type will be followed by `|null`.
-- If the column has been marked as `INVISIBLE`, the field will be defined as optional in the model (it will be `undefined` if the model is selected with `SELECT *`).
+- Note that this type will include fields where the column has been marked `INVISIBLE`

 Example: